pablo14/data-science-live-book/scoring/scoring.md

 _Answer_: It depends on how many 'yes', the model predicted.

 <br>
-A classifier that always predicts `yes`, will have a TP of 100%, but is absolutly useless since lots of `yes` will be actually `no`.
+A classifier that always predicts `yes`, will have a TP of 100%, but is absolutely useless since lots of `yes` will be actually `no`.
 As a matter of fact, FP rate will be high.

 #### Comparing ordering label based on score

 A classifier must be trustful, and this is what **ROC** curves measures when plotting the TP vs FP rates.
 The higher the proportion of TP over FP, the higher the Area Under Roc Curve (AUC) is.

 > The intuition behind ROC curve is to get an **sanity measure** regarding the **score**: how well it orders the label.
-Ideally all the positive labels must be at the top, and the negative ones at the bottom.
+Ideally, all the positive labels must be at the top, and the negative ones at the bottom.

 <br>